juliusbroomfield/interview-prep/Algorithms/Sorting Algorithms/array-sorting.md

     return result
 ```

-# Pancake Sort
+# Pancake Sorting

-Pancake sort is quite different; it involves flipping entire sub-arrays (stacks of pancakes) up to a chosen position, rather than swapping individual elements.
+Pancake sorting is quite different; it involves flipping entire sub-arrays (stacks of pancakes) up to a chosen position, rather than swapping individual elements.

-Pancake sorting isn't useless though, it has practical applications in parallel processor networks and is in a few Leetcode questions (I lied I could only find one):
+Pancake sorting isn't useless though, it has practical applications in parallel processor networks and has other applications!
+(I lied it has no practical applications except for solving this leetcode problem):
 [969.
 Pancake Sorting](https://leetcode.com/problems/pancake-sorting/description/)